Accountant's office with tax documents and calculator for accounting glossary Quebec 2026

 Caseware

-Professional software used by CPA prepare year-end filings, produce financial statements, and perform compilation, review, and audit engagements.
-Automates calculations, cross-checks, and reporting in accordance with NCECF/IFRS standards.
-The industry standard in Canadian accounting firms.
+Professional software used by CPAs to prepare year-end files, produce financial statements, and perform compilation, review and audit engagements.
+Automates calculations, cross-checks and presentation according to ASPE/IFRS.
+Standard in Canadian accounting firms.

-An accounting model in which data is stored and processed on remote servers accessible via the Internet, rather than locally on the user’s computer.
-It allows simultaneous access by the business owner and their accountant, automatic bank integration, continuous backups, and mobility.
+An accounting model where data is stored and processed on remote servers that can be accessed via the Internet, rather than locally on the user's computer.
+Enables simultaneous access by the owner and their accountant, automatic banking integration, continuous backups, and mobility.
 Current standards: QBO, Xero, Sage Business Cloud, FreshBooks, Wave.

 Dext (formerly Receipt Bank)

-An app for automatically scanning and organizing invoices and receipts using OCR (optical character recognition) and artificial intelligence.
+Application for automatic scanning and filing of invoices and receipts via OCR (Optical Character Recognition) and artificial intelligence.
 Used by accounting firms to automate the collection of supporting documents from clients.
-Integrates natively with QBO, Xero, and Sage.
+Natively integrates with QBO, Xero, and Sage.

 QBO (QuickBooks Online)

-The most widely used cloud-based accounting software among small and medium-sized businesses in Canada, developed by Intuit.
-It offers bookkeeping, invoicing, expense tracking, integrated payroll (via QuickBooks Payroll), and financial reporting.
-Automatic bank integration with most Canadian financial institutions.
-Multiple subscription tiers (Simple Start, Essentials, Plus, Advanced).
+The most widely used cloud-based accounting software by small and medium-sized businesses in Canada, developed by Intuit.
+Enables bookkeeping, invoicing, expense tracking, integrated payroll (via QuickBooks Payroll), and financial reporting.
+Automatic banking integration with most Canadian institutions.
+Multiple subscription levels (Simple Start, Essentials, Plus, Advanced).

 Software page: QuickBooks on Bankeo.

-A suite of accounting software solutions for bookkeeping, payroll, and financial management.
-Sage 50 (formerly Simply Accounting) remains widely used by accounting firms and small and medium-sized businesses in Quebec due to its on-premises installation and robustness.
-Sage 100 and Sage Intacct are designed for medium-sized businesses.
-Sage Business Cloud is the modern cloud-based offering.
+Accounting software suite offering solutions for bookkeeping, payroll, and financial management.
+Sage 50 (formerly Simply Accounting) is still widely used by Quebec firms and SMEs for its local installation and robustness.
+Sage 100 and Sage Intacct target medium-sized businesses.
+Sage Business Cloud is the modern cloud offering.

 Software page: Sage on Bankeo.